How To Cook Prime Rib: 2 Easy Ways

 What is the best way to season a Prime Rib?

 Some people like to make their seasoning.
-Olive oil is a common ingredient, along with garlic.
-Other cooks have suggested using rosemary, thyme, and sage to add some special flavors.
-Don’t be afraid to try other seasoning mixtures to find what is liked best by your family.
+Olive oil and garlic are common ingredients.
+Other cooks have suggested using rosemary, thyme, and sage to add special flavors.
+Don’t be afraid to try other seasoning mixtures to find what your family likes best.
 Every family has its version of what makes the perfect prime rib!

-Does Prime Rib taste good served with horseradish?
+Does prime rib taste good when served with horseradish?

 We love to serve it with horseradish mixed with sour cream on the side, to taste.
-You can make the bottle of horseradish a little milder by adding more sour cream, depending on the “heat” of the brand you choose to purchase.
+Depending on the “heat” of the brand you choose to purchase, you can make the bottle of horseradish a little milder by adding more sour cream.

 Please invest in a good meat thermometer: